kjmin-dev/cookiesnack/readme.md

     findValueByKey(cookieStr, key, cb)
     // Will return the array of vlues if given key is in cookie string.
-    // For Object, you can just find the value by simply typing cookie.key
+    // For Object, you can just find the value by simply typing cookie.get(key)

     editKey(cookie, Okey, Nkey, cb)
     // Changes the key value in the cookie.
 The value of the original key will disappear.